brittpinder/ios-reference/swift/optionals/README.md

 }
 ```

-This means that you optionally bind by switching on the two enum values:
+This means that you can optionally bind by switching on the two enum values:

 ```swift
 var name: String? = "Taylor"